China's Xi ramps up military spending in face of worried region

 BEIJING/HONG KONG China announced its biggest rise in military spending in three years on Wednesday, a strong signal from President Xi Jinping that Beijing is not about to back away from its growing assertiveness in Asia, especially in disputed waters.

-The government said it would increase the defense budget by 12.2 percent this year to 808.23 billion yuan ($131.57 billion), as China seeks to develop more high-tech weapons and to beef up coastal and air defenses.
+The government said it would increase the defence budget by 12.2 percent this year to 808.23 billion yuan ($131.57 billion), partly to develop more high-tech weapons and to beef up coastal and air defences.

-The increase follows a nearly unbroken run of double-digit hikes in the Chinese defense budget, second only to the United States in size, for the past two decades.

-"This is worrying news for China's neighbors, particularly for Japan," said Rory Medcalf, a regional security analyst at the independent Lowy Institute in Sydney.

 Those who thought Xi might prefer to concentrate on domestic development over military expansion in a slowing economy had "underestimated the Chinese determination to shape its strategic environment", he added.

-Xi also recently urged China's military leadership to work faster to get the country's sole aircraft carrier combat-ready.
-The spending jump is the biggest since a rise of 12.7 percent in 2011.

-Within hours of the announcement, officials in Japan and Taiwan expressed disquiet over the absence of any details on how Beijing will spend the money, concerns long echoed in Washington.

-China and Japan, a key U.S. ally in the region, are increasingly locking horns over uninhabited rocky islands each claims in the East China Sea.
+China and Japan are increasingly locking horns over uninhabited rocky islands each claims in the East China Sea.

-China's military is not made up of "boy scouts with spears", Chinese Foreign Ministry spokesman Qin Gang told a briefing, in response to criticism from Japan.

-"Some foreigners always expect China to be a baby scout," Qin said.
-"In that way, how can we safeguard national security and world peace?"
+The 2014 defence budget is the first for Xi since he became president.
+The spending increase is the biggest since a 12.7 percent jump in 2011.

-Speaking at the opening of China's annual session of parliament, Premier Li Keqiang said the government would "strengthen research on national defense and the development of new- and high-technology weapons and equipment," and "enhance border, coastal and air defenses".
+Speaking at the opening of China's annual session of parliament, Premier Li Keqiang said the government would "strengthen research on national defence and the development of new- and high-technology weapons and equipment" and "enhance border, coastal and air defences".

-"We will comprehensively enhance the revolutionary nature of the Chinese armed forces, further modernize them and upgrade their performance, and continue to raise their deterrence and combat capabilities in the information age," Li told the largely rubber-stamp National People's Congress.
-He gave no specific details.
+"We will comprehensively enhance the revolutionary nature of the Chinese armed forces, further modernise them and upgrade their performance, and continue to raise their deterrence and combat capabilities in the information age," Li told the largely rubber-stamp National People's Congress.

 China's military spending has allowed Beijing to create a modern force that is projecting power not only across the disputed waters of the East and South China Seas, but further into the western Pacific and Indian Oceans.

-Much of China's military spending likely takes place outside the budget, however, and many experts estimate real outlays are closer to $200 billion.
-For the same of comparison, the U.S. Defense Department's base budget for the 2014 fiscal year is $526.8 billion.
+Much military spending likely takes place outside the budget, however, and many experts estimate real outlays are closer to $200 billion.
+The U.S. Defense Department's base budget for fiscal 2014 is $526.8 billion.

-Chinese fighters and surveillance planes now routinely patrol a controversial new air defense identification zone that covers disputed Japanese-administered islands in the East China Sea.
-Beijing's aircraft carrier, meanwhile, went on its first exercises in the South China Sea late last year.
+Chinese fighters and surveillance planes now routinely patrol a controversial new air defence identification zone that covers disputed Japanese-administered islands in the East China Sea.
+Meanwhile, Beijing's sole aircraft carrier went on its first exercises in the South China Sea late last year.

 At a time when Washington has stepped up its military presence in the region as part of a strategic "pivot" toward Asia, China is building new submarines, surface ships and anti-ship ballistic missiles, and has tested emerging technology aimed at destroying missiles in mid-air.